SEARCH

 Bizarrely, in a format where most Blue decks' countermagic suites consist of Mana Leak, Spell Snare, and Spellstutter Sprite, one of my main reasons for including Iwamori over Tarmogoyf (besides trample and guaranteed five power in a deck that doesn't aspire to put much in the graveyard) is actually that he costs more.

-The Loam engine was in Zac's deck to give late-game card advantage, to recover from Devastating Dreams, and to generate very fast kills with Wild Mongrel and Terravore.
-With Mongrel, Vore, and Devastating Dreams all out of the format, it did not seem worth it anymore as just a simple card advantage engine in conjunction with Tranquil Thicket.
 I want to try Magus maindeck over Blood Moon to test my theory that Magus is fine against Zoo.
 In this deck in particular, where Chalice for one is not only a desirable early play against Zoo in general, but also a way to seal the opponent off from Tarfiring (or Seal of Fire-ing; no one realistically plays that on turn 1) my Magus.
 Still, no matter which way the experiment works out, if I end up going down to fewer than 8 total Blood Moon effects in the deck, I will probably cut Magi before actual Moons.

 I have definitely impaired the deck's "kill quickly" ability in comparison to Zac’s formula, by removing Wild Mongrel and Terravore without adding back in rough equivalents like Tarmogoyf and Countryside Crusher.
 (Obviously, Baloth morphing into Iwamori is not a huge difference.)
 I considered the Crusher/Goyf route, but realized that between Mutavault, Pendelhaven, Jitte, and Magus of the Moon, my strength in numbers would at least make a solid contribution to the damage deficit.